AboorvaDevarajan/linux-utils/cpuidle/README.md

-The CPU Idle State Wakeup Test is a simple program that helps CPU behaves when it wakes up from CPU Idle states.
+The CPU Idle state wakeup test tests CPU wakeup behavior by simulating frequent wakeups between two threads running on specified CPUs.
+It measures idle state transitions, which can be useful for benchmarking power management features of a CPU.

+## What does this test do?

 This test spawns two threads, waker thread and the wakee thread:

 Waker thread keeps waking up the wakee thread either through a timer or by sending messages through a pipe after a specified interval.

 The test measures how often the CPU transitions in and out of its idle states and how long it spends in these states and more cpuidle stats.

 ### Modes